 - Contact the laboratory to find out if undergraduate RA positions are currently available and complete their onboarding process (the process varies depending on the lab).

 - Work with the lab coordinator or faculty member to establish a work schedule and complete a directed research contract.
 The contract clarifies expectations and mutual responsibilities.
-The lab will issue you a permission number to register.
+To register, a signed copy of the research contract must be submitted to Meghan Allen Eliason, who will issue you a permission number.

 - Determine the number of credits you will pursue with the lab coordinator or faculty member.
 Each credit should represent 45 hours per semester.
 A maximum of 4 credits is allowed per semester with a total of 8 credits overall.